Family Law Overview

 Dissolution/Divorce

-California divorce law allows for the dissolution of marriage on the no-fault ground of irreconcilable differences.
-While the divorce itself is not difficult to obtain, unless the parties can agree on all the collateral issues, such as the division of community property, the payment of child support or spousal support, and child custody, these matters will be decided by the family law judge.
-These issues apply as well to a legal separation.
 Whether negotiating, mediating, or litigating the important issues in your divorce, it is essential to be well-represented by effective legal counsel in order to protect your interests and not be taken advantage of.
-Divorce orders are final and can impact your future and your children's future for years to come.
+Divorce orders are final and can impact your future, and your children's future, for years to come.
 Getting it right the first time requires the assistance of a knowledgeable and experienced family law attorney.

 Custody and Visitation